RSE-Sheffield/RSEAdmin/docs/projects/index.rst

 The RSE Admin tool makes a distinction between projects which are classed as service work (*Service* projects) and projects where staff time is costed onto a research grant (*Directly Incurred* projects).
 Directly Incurred projects represent staff time costed onto a grant at a percentage of an FTE which will generate an overhead (at a set annual rate) for the institution.
 Service projects projects represent a commitment in terms of number of RSE days at a set service rate.

+Note: 'Directly Incurred' was previously the 'Allocated' project, this model was renamed because it don't fit with terminology used at UoS.
+Allocated is generally an academic member of staff rather than charged to the grant.

 Service projects use the HEI `Transparent Approach to Costing <https://www.trac.ac.uk/about/>`_ (TRAC) recommendation of 220 working days per year (this value can however be changed in the settings file under *WORKING_DAYS_PER_YEAR*).
 As such a service project of 220 days represents a full year of RSE commitment and overhead rates should factor this into any calculation to cover staff time.
 Allocations for RSE staff on service projects are will apply the TRAC calculation to represent the actual (FTE equivalent) time period spent on a project (rather than just the number of service days).
 This way each allocation has a fair share of holidays and other non working days.
 Allocations of RSE time onto Directly Incurred projects are always based on a percentage of FTE time and as such always represent the actual time period spent on a project.

 The site makes a distinction between effort and budget reporting on projects.
 Both forms of project generate an income but the level of staff commitment expected for each is different.
 I.e. A service project is expected to meet an effort commitment in terms of a number of staff days.
 Surplus income (day rate less the actual staff costs) will be accumulated as a result.
 Directly Incurred projects are can be reported by either effort or budget.
 It is frequently desirable to over-commit staff to ensure that a staffing budget is completely spent.
 This is required when a project is costed with a higher grade point than the RSE assigned to it.
 The `Project Summary`_ view provides a summary of project commitment by either budget or effort.